 What separates Yelp from other places you've worked?

-Finally, what would be your one piece of advice for someone interested in your role?
+Last, but not least, what would be your one piece of advice for someone interested in your role?